Former Fortnite UX lead digs into ethical game design

 I'm not a specialist in addiction, but what I can tell you is that this is not good.
 Addiction is a disorder, some people suffer from it, some people are addicted to games, yes, definitely.
 But there's a leap between this and saying "games are creating addiction."

-If you look at the massive number of people playing games, and you look at the type of people who are playing games---it's a specific list, you have to have certain symptoms, to be categorized as being addicted to games.
-So there was research by Przybylski and [his colleague] that said it could be categorized as less than one percent of people being addicted.
-Less than one percent!
+Research by Przybylski and colleagues in 2016 revealed that less than 1% of gamers might qualify for a potential diagnosis of internet gaming disorder.
+Less than 1%!
+In fact, there is a specific list of symptoms to characterize someone as being potentially addicted, such as inability to reduce playing, giving up other activities, the use of gaming to relieve negative moods, jeopardizing relationships or education or work, etc. Only gamers who experience at least five symptoms from the list within a year could potentially be diagnosed as addicted.
+If you look at the massive number of people playing games, this is not what we observe.

-It's not something that's super massively spreading.
-That being said, we do have a tendency to have that term too lightly to describe our games.
+Game addiction is not something that's super massively spreading.
+That being said, we do have a tendency to use that term too lightly to describe our games.
 Gamers will say "oh I'm super addicted, it's awesome."
 We should maybe try to move away from using that term because it's not something good.
 It's also stigmatizing [people] that actually have a problem, which is serious and they need help.

-We also have a tendency, mainly with free-to-play games because we need retention to make sure that people are gonna monetize.
+However, we developers focus on retention, and more specifically with free-to-play games because we need retention to make sure that people are gonna monetize.
 If the game is not fun, you don't retain, and you don't pay for the game.

-That's a downside of that business model that's very spread out, so we have to deal with that.
-We have a tendency to reward engagement.
+The downside of this business model is that it has a tendency to reward engagement, and it’s a model that is very spread out today.

-At some point, we can think about, and maybe if your game is super out there, and a lot of people are playing it, at some point you can think about how you can reward breaks.
+At some point, if your game is super successful, and a lot of people are playing it, maybe you can think about how you can reward breaks.
 Or at least not punish people who are not playing, because you have a fear of missing out.
-Which is a non-conscious bias.
+Which is an unconscious bias.

-You have to understand that these things happen and that we design an environment that will encourage people to do some things or other things.
-You can't always say "oh we didn't know," because now we are starting to understand these things matter.
+You have to understand that when we design an environment, it will encourage people to do some things and discourage them from doing other things.
+You can't always say "oh we didn't know," because now we are starting to understand how much these things matter.
 If we play around with the fear of missing out, we are going to encourage people to play more.

 If you look at World of Warcraft for example, where they're---they don't punish you for stopping your play.
 If you stop playing, the rest bar kicks in.
 So you when you come back, your XP bar is going to fill up way faster.
 At least you're not punished for taking a break.
-We need to think about these elements more in that way so people, you don't want to have people feel trapped into playing your game, because if they don't play they don't get the special prize or they don't get the loot they could have gotten.
+We need to think about these elements more in that way so people don’t feel trapped into playing your game, because if they don't play they don't get the special prize or they don't get the loot they could have gotten.

 You have the luxury to start thinking about that when your game is successful because most of us don't have that luxury, most of us are trying to survive.
 I totally get it, and I think we need to have a more rational discussion around this.
 Because you have parents who are afraid, and it's understandable.
 They don't necessarily understand how to put parental controls in!

 I discuss this a lot with parents, they don't even know that these exist.
 We could help them understand these things because the problem with kids is they're not good at self-control.
-Adults aren't super good at it, but kids are really terrible at it.
+Adults aren't super good at it either, but kids are really terrible at it.
 They're terrible at it with video games, with candy, with sugar in general, chocolate, you name it.
 Kids are bad at stopping when they're doing something they like.
-Parents need to get some help to be able to get some rules so that kids don't play all the time.
+Parents need to get some help to be able to enforce some rules so that kids don't play all the time.

 But that's not addiction!
 That's just managing time so kids can do a lot of [other] things.
 The problem with Fortnite and many games is this is where they have their social life.
 And they meet with friends and they play with friends.
-They hang out and be creative.
+They hang out and are creative.
 It's not like they're mindlessly shooting, they do a lot of other things.

 Parents need to understand what the kids are doing in the game, and who they are playing with.
 If parents say "stop, you can't play anymore," the kid is going to go "why can't I play with my friends?"